 I scrolled through the 1,000+ best Walmart deals — here's what I'd actually buy

-Major Walmart sales this weekend include an HP laptop for under $200, 75% off a stick vacuum and an Apple iPad for under $300.
+Major Walmart sales include an HP laptop for under $200, 75% off a stick vacuum and an Apple iPad for under $300.

 First and foremost, you'll want a killer TV to catch all the gridiron action and the buzz-worthy flicks now streaming — that'd be this 65" Vizio smart set, now just $328.
 As you'll be putting in a lot of hours shuttling back and forth from the couch to the kitchen, we don't want your tootsies to get chilly — well, believe it or not, you can score these Dearforms chenille slippers for a ridiculous $5.
 Of course, if you're really lazy, you can whip up a day's worth of crunchy goodness right in the living room with this portable Ninja air fryer, now a very tasty $98.